w3f/polkadot-wiki/docs/learn-auction.md

 Emily bids `40 DOT` for the range 1 - 2.

-Let's calculate every bidder's valuation according to the algorithm.
-We do this by multiplying the bond amount by the amount of periods in the specified range of the bid.
+Let's calculate each bidder's valuation according to the algorithm.
+We do this by multiplying the bond amount by the number of periods in the specified range of the bid.

 Charlie - 75 \* 4 = 300 for range 1 - 4